mcarifio/blog/src/zoom-on-rockylinux.md

 # Zoom, Wayland, Screensharing and RockyLinux

 I recently landed at [Ctrl IQ](https://www.ctrliq.com/).
 I've adopted [rockylinux](https://www.rockylinux.org/) as my primary linux distribution as a result after many year on ubuntu and fedora.
 Installing software and configuring my environment(s) takes a little time and a lotta learning curve, but that's the fun.
 Like many, I use zoom for video conferencing and -- more importantly -- screensharing.
-I've also made a concerted effort -- and shed some tears -- to adopt [wayland]() over X11.
+I've also made a concerted effort -- and shed some tears -- to adopt [wayland](https://wayland.freedesktop.org/) over X11.
 And I don't want to backslide, tempting as it can sometimes be.
 I recently tried to share my screen in a zoom meeting and was met with an error saying in so many words "rocky isn't supported for wayland".
 So I hacked it.
 Here's _my_ hack, which seems to work but which I hope will be unnecessary in short order.

-I used a mash-up of [Rutenburg's](https://www.guyrutenberg.com/2020/06/22/fixing-zoom-screen-sharing-on-debian-unstable/) hack with a sprinkle of [os-release's](https://www.freedesktop.org/software/systemd/man/os-release.html) more arcane variables.
+I used a mash-up of [Rutenburg's](https://www.guyrutenberg.com/2020/06/22/fixing-zoom-screen-sharing-on-debian-unstable/) approach with a sprinkle of [os-release's](https://www.freedesktop.org/software/systemd/man/os-release.html) more arcane variables.
 As `root` here goes:

 ```bash
 # mv /etc/os-release{,.dist} # save the distributed os-release